Cooking with Mamma C

 Instructions

-• Peel and chop your onion.
+• Peel and chop the onion.
 Heat the oil in a large pot on medium-high.
 Add the onions to the pot and stir to coat them with oil.
 Cook the onions for five minutes or until they're soft, stirring occasionally to prevent sticking.
-While the onions are cooking, you can grate your cheeses if needed.
+While the onions are cooking, you can grate the cheeses if needed.
+(I use my blender.)

 • Add the frozen peas, salt and pepper to the pot and stir to combine.
 Let the peas cook for five minutes, stirring occasionally.
 They should be almost fully cooked.

-• Add your water to the pot and increase the heat to high.
+• Add the water to the pot and increase the heat to high.
 Cover the pot with a lid and let the water come to a boil.
-When the water is boiling, add your pasta and stir it to prevent sticking.
-Lower the heat slightly and cook the pasta, uncovered, until it's al dente, stirring frequently to prevent sticking, making sure to scrape the bottom of the pot.
+When the water is boiling, add the pasta and stir it to prevent sticking.
+Lower the heat slightly and cook the pasta, uncovered, until it's al dente, stirring frequently to prevent sticking.
+(Make sure to scrape along the bottom of the pot.)
 When the pasta is cooked, do NOT drain the water.

-• Turn off the heat and stir in your Parmesan and Romano.
+• Turn off the heat and stir in the Parmesan and Romano.
 Taste to see if you need any extra salt.
 (You may not, since the Romano is salty.)

-• Serve with extra Parmesan (or Romano) and red pepper flakes at the table.
-Store leftovers in the refrigerator for up to five days.
+• Serve with extra Parmesan (or Romano) and red pepper flakes.
+Store leftovers in the refrigerator for up to four days.
+Add a little olive oil before reheating leftovers, so they're not dry.

 Notes

-• I always use baby peas, since they're more sweet than regular peas.
+• I always use baby peas, since they're sweeter than regular peas.

-• If you want to make this with meat, you can add chopped bacon or pancetta when the onions are soft.
-Use 3 strips of thick bacon or 4 strips of thin bacon.
+• If you want to make this with meat, you can add 4 ounces of cubed pancetta or prosciutto or 3-4 strips of bacon, chopped, when the onions are soft.

-• Use boxed pasta for this recipe.
+• Use store-bought, dried pasta for this recipe.
 We haven't tested it with homemade pasta, which cooks much faster and may not provide enough time for the water to absorb.

 Nutrition